zacanger/koa-simple-static/README.md

 ## FAQ

-* Why is this a thing?
+* How is this different from other options?
-  * Because I didn't like the existing options.
-Before this module, you could have a static file server for Koa with good defaults that didn't cache, or one that did cache with weird defaults (like not falling back to `index.html`).
+  * Before this module, you could have a static file server for Koa with good defaults that didn't cache, or one that did cache with weird defaults (like not falling back to `index.html`).
 Now, you can have the good parts of both.
 * I'm getting errors but my code is fine?
   * If you're on Node pre-8.0.0, you'll need to use Babel in front of your server.
   Example: